Reference

 CAP Group Config

-1 at x: [<activeStage>]<capStage> n and n at x: [<activeStage>,<activeStage>]<capStage> n till n at x: [<activeStage>-<activeStage>]<capStage> n till n and n at x: [<activeStage>-<activeStage>,<activeStage>]<capStage> n till n at Active: [<activeStage>-<activeStage>]A Divider: | Examples: CAP_A[1-4,6]7|[5,7]8_SomeName => Will fly CAP at stage 7 when stages 1 through 4 and 6 are active and will fly CAP at 8 when 5 and 7 are active.
-CAP_A[2-5]5|[6]6_SomeName => Will fly CAP at stage 5 when stages 2 through 5 are active and will fly CAP at 6 when 6 is active.
-CAP_A[1-5]A|[6]7_SomeName => Will fly CAP at the ACTIVE stage if stages 1-5 are active.
-Then when 6 is active, it will fly in 7.
+1 at x: [<activeStage>]<CapRouteID> n and n at x: [<activeStage>,<activeStage>]<CapRouteID> n till n at x: [<activeStage>-<activeStage>]<CapRouteID> n till n and n at x: [<activeStage>-<activeStage>,<activeStage>]<CapRouteID> Divider: | Examples: CAP_A[1-4,6]7|[5,7]8_SomeName => Will fly CAP at stage 7 when stages 1 through 4 and 6 are active and will fly CAP at 8 when 5 and 7 are active.
+CAP_A[2-5]5|[6]6_SomeName => Will fly CAP at stage 5 when stages 2 through 5 are active and will fly CAP at CapRoute 6 when 6 is active.

 Active and Backup CAP